april 1992.

 * amazingly, the same engine is still used in various FIAT's vehicles - in 2020 I rode a FIAT 500 cab, a regular spacious five-seater, with that engine, running on methane, and it didn't even have to rev high at all.
 Amazing.

 ** and she slept on my left side, which was only then.
 Later, we developed the opposite habit which we almost never changed.
-Except once, twelve years later, with funny consequences.
+Except once, eleven years later (v.
+20-VI-2003.), with funny consequences.